Bringing Hope to Those Living in Poverty

 - To alleviate poverty by developing and implementing empowerment projects for marginalized populations.

-- Give disadvantaged women and children love and caring to let them know they are valuable and build their confidence
+- To meet health and nutrition needs of women and children in need and share love to let them know they are valuable

-- Build housing and schools for children in need and provide educational supplies to established village schools
+- Build housing and schools for girls and children in need and provide educational supplies to village schools

 - Offer business school classes to assist individuals in setting up and successfully running their own small enterprise